-Image showing the Ottawa Public Library and Library and Archives Canada, view from Albert Street
+Image showing the Ottawa Public Library and Library and Archives Canada Joint Facility, view from Albert Street

-As part of the Ottawa Public Library and Library and Archives Canada Joint Facility Project, the Indigenous Art Program has been developed to include the public art opportunities in this Call to Artists, to celebrate local Algonquin art, culture and heritage.
+As part of the Ottawa Public Library and Library and Archives Canada Joint Facility project, the Indigenous Art Program has been developed to include opportunities to celebrate Indigenous art, culture and heritage.

 There are five Indigenous public art opportunities as part of the Ottawa Public Library and Library and Archives Canada project:

-Contact: Dawn Saunders Dahl, Curator, Indigenous Public Art, Indigenouspublicart@gmail.com
+Contact: Dawn Saunders Dahl, Curator - Indigenous Art, Indigenouspublicart@gmail.com

 If you would prefer to speak directly to Dawn, please email to coordinate a date and time.

-To request an information package for this opportunity including architectural drawings, please email Public Art Program.
+To request an information package for this opportunity including architectural drawings, please contact firstname.lastname@example.org

 Virtual information sessions

-Join Dawn Saunders-Dahl and members of the Ottawa Public Library – Library and Archives Canada Joint Facility Project Team to learn more about the Indigenous Public Art Calls to Artists, hear about the architectural inspirations for the facility’s design, find out more about the programs, services and other features of the joint facility and ask questions.
+Two information sessions were held in March where Dawn Saunders-Dahl and members of the Ottawa Public Library – Library and Archives Canada Joint Facility Project Team shared information about the Indigenous Public Art Calls to Artists, architectural inspirations for the facility’s design, programs, services and other features of the joint facility.

-Submissions from mid-career and emerging Algonquin visual artists/teams will require:
+Submissions from senior and mid-career Indigenous visual artists/teams will require:

 - Artist statement (maximum one page)

-- Ten images of previous work and image list
+- 10 images of previous work and image list

 1.1 Honouring the Algonquin Anishinabe Nation, Canadian First Nations, Inuit and Métis peoples